Neo23x0/YARA-Performance-Guidelines/README.md

 ## Regular Expressions

-Use expressions only when necessary.
+Use regular expressions only when necessary.
 [Regular expression](https://yara.readthedocs.io/en/v3.9.0/writingrules.html#regular-expressions) evaluation is inherently slower than plain string matching and consumes a **significant amount of memory**.
 Don't use them if hex strings with jumps and wild-cards can solve the problem.

 If you have to use regular expressions avoid greedy `.*` and even reluctant quantifiers `.*?`.
 Instead use exact numbers like `.{1,30}` or even `.{1,3000}`.
-Also, do not forget the upper bound (e.g. `.{2,}`).
+Also, do not forget the upper bound (avoid e.g. `.{2,}`).

 When we are using quantifiers, two situations can happen: